agrifooddatacanada/OCA_package_standard/README.md

 The OCA Package governance body MUST maintain the official standard specification for oca_package and the OCA Package Design Requirements.
 OCA Community overlays MUST follow the OCA Package Design Requirements.

+### Governance of OCA Package community names

+Communities are free to establish and govern their own namespace within OCA Package.
+Communities must avoid collision within the namespace and ensure that their names are unique.
+Communities can request to register their unique name with the OCA Package governance body which lists accepted names here at the end of this specification.
+Provide the namespace name (no wildcards), source URL and email contact to register.
+These namespaces are recognized by the OCA Package community as priveledged and exclusive to that community.
+Reserved namespaces include `internal*` where anyone can use names that begin with internal (such as internal-uog) to be used within private systems and `example` which can be used for examples similar to the usage of example.com.

 ### Promotion of overlays to official OCA Specification:
 HCF maintains the official implementation the OCA specification.
 To become become part of the official OCA specification any overlay must go through the [official RFC process](https://github.com/the-human-colossus-foundation/oca-spec/blob/master/README.md).